thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 **Configuration: Processing settings**

-The save time series node can perform three distinct actions, each governed by configurable processing strategies:
+The save time series node can perform four distinct actions, each governed by configurable processing strategies:
 - **Time series**: saves time series data to the `ts_kv` table in the database.
 - **Latest values**: updates time series data in the `ts_kv_latest` table in the database, if new data is more recent.
 - **WebSockets**: notifies WebSocket subscriptions about updates to the time series data.
 - **Calculated fields**: notifies calculated fields about updates to the time series data.

 For each of these actions, you can choose from the following **processing strategies**:
-- **On every message**: perform the action for every incoming message.
-- **Deduplicate**: perform the action only for the first message from a specific originator within a configurable time interval.
-Minimum value for a deduplication interval is 1 second and maximum is 1 day.
+{% include docs/user-guide/rule-engine-2-0/processing-strategies-explanation.md %}

 - **Skip**: never perform the action.

 > **Note**: Processing strategies are available since TB version 4.0.
 "Skip latest persistence" toggle from earlier TB versions corresponds to "Skip" strategy for Latest values.